CrossRef/rest-api-doc/README.md

 ### Etiquette

 We want to provide a public, open, and free API for all.
 And we don't want to unnecessarily burden developers (or ourselves) with cumbersome API tokens or registration processes in order to use the public REST API.
 For that to work, we ask that you be polite and try not to do anything that will take the public REST API down or otherwise make it unusable for others.
 Specifically, we encourage the following polite behaviour:

 - Cache data so you don't request the same data over and over again.
 - Actively monitor API response times.
 If they start to go up, back-off for a while.
 For example, add pauses between requests and/or reduce the number of parallel requests.
-- Specify a `User-Agent` header that properly identifies your script or tool and that provides some type of means of contacting you.
+- Specify a `User-Agent` header that properly identifies your script or tool and that provides a means of contacting you vai email using "mailto:".
 For example:
 `GroovyBib/1.1 (https://example.org/GroovyBib/; mailto:GroovyBib@example.org) BasedOnFunkyLib/1.4`.

 This way we can contact you if we see a problem.